Food for thought; Our method of food production is killing our habitat

 It seems that greenhouse gases produced by our food system account for half of all the greenhouse gasses produced.
 The global warming potential of the greenhouse gasses emitted each day by agriculture is equivalent to the heat released by 400.000 Hiroshima bombs.

 On any typical day drive through the countryside, you will see massive farms with only one crop.
 Years ago, you would see that crop rotation was always practiced but now, with the corporate farming system, the farm manager is tasked to produce as much as possible of a single crop, to maximize profits.

 That happens every day so one should not wonder why there is climate change.
 The way how food is grown, the huge use of herbicides/pesticides, the cutting of trees, and the waste of water.
 The processing and transport, all this is not in harmony with nature and leaves a negative imprint on our environment.
-It causes a big loss of biodiversity and the soil is rendered sterile.
+It causes an enormous loss of biodiversity and renders the soil sterile.

 It is a lot more than only organic farming.
 It is a way of seeing things and teaches respect for our environment.
 It is restoring the balance in nature and in the meantime producing wholesome food and giving back to the earth by adding humus.

 It is very important that we kick this perma-culture concept into top gear because as it currently stands; it is predicted that by the year 2048 all the money spent will be on chronic diseases.
 There will not be money for anything else.